QuiLoxx/ATS-APIs/README.md

 # ats-apis
-API examples for Cisco Advanced Threat Solutions Welcome everyone to the API reposoitory for all things Cisco Security a few ground rules before we begin:
+API examples for Cisco Advanced Threat Security Welcome everyone to the API repository for all things Cisco Security a few ground rules before we begin:

 1.)
 When uploading content please ensure it is in the right directory, if you have any questions regarding where it belongs please reach out to neipatel@cisco.com